Biomicrosystems/Protocols/README.md

 # Protocols
 Protocol files and support files

 Each folder contains the information related to one protocol.
-Please read carefully the topic of the protocol you need to find it easier.
-The following distribution and ordering has been placed to easy yhe search.
+Please choose carefully the category of the protocol you need to find it easier.
+The following distribution and ordering has been placed to easy the search.
 Some protocols can be related to more than one category.

 - Microfluidics
 - Nanocomposites and Nanostructuration